 2014 | Website + Mind the Game conference

 Shared Cities: Creative Momentum is a European cultural platform addressing the urban challenges of contemporary European cities.
-In an international cooperation of 11 partners from six different countries numerous events, programmes and researches will be implemented between 2016 and 2019.
-The project is co-funded by the Creative Europe Programme of the European Union, the Hungarian partners are Contemporary Architecture Centre and Mindspace.
+In an international cooperation of 11 partners from six different countries numerous events, programmes and researches were implemented between 2016 and 2019.
+The project was co-funded by the Creative Europe Programme of the European Union, the Hungarian partners were Contemporary Architecture Centre and Mindspace.

 What is Smart City?